pwolter/DisasterRecovery/README.md

 The provided data set contains real messages that were sent during disaster events.
 We have created a machine learning pipeline to categorize these events so that users of the application can send the messages to an appropriate disaster relief agency to take proper and timely action.

-The project includes a web application where an emergency worker can input a new message and get classification results in several categories.
+The project includes a web application were an emergency worker can input a new message and get classification results in several categories.
 The web application also displays visualizations of the data.

 ### Libraries used